handsonprogram/designpatterns/src/main/java/com/morsu/behavioral/composite/readme.md

 * __Composite__

-    defines behaviour for components having children. stores child components. implements child related operations in the component interface.
+    Defines behaviour for components having children. stores child components. implements child related operations in the component interface.

 * __Client__

-    manipulates objects in the composition through the component interface.
+    Manipulates objects in the composition through the component interface.

 # When to use it:
 you want to represent part-whole hierachies of objects.